Kyriakos Sfetsas

-Kyriakos Sfetsas (Κυριάκος Σφέτσας; born September 29, 1945) is a Greek composer.
+Kyriakos Sfetsas (Κυριάκος Σφέτσας; 29 September 1945 – 20 April 2026) was a Greek composer.
 His body of work consists of a large number of compositions: symphonic, choral, ballet and theatre music, chamber, electronic, film scores, pieces for solo instruments, pieces in jazz and fusion style, songs in Greek and world poems.

 Early life

 Sfetsas was born in Amfilochia and raised in Lefkada where, at an early age, he studied music for the first time at the Philharmonic Band and the National Conservatory of the city with the late Fotis Vlachos.
 He continued his studies at the National Conservatory of Athens (1963–1966), where he studied the piano with Krino Kalomiri and theory of music with Michalis Vourtsis.
 On August 30, 1964, in Lefkada, he accompanied Maria Callas on the piano in her last performance in Greece.
 A few months after the 1967 dictatorship, he moved to Paris.
 There, on a French State scholarship (1969–1972), he pursued further studies with the composer and educator Max Deutsch (composition, analysis, orchestral conducting), while seeking the mentorship and advice of Iannis Xenakis, Luigi Nono and Henri Dutilleux.